Our Weed Columnist Briefly Quit Smoking Weed for the First Time in Over Nine Years

 The weekend finally came to a close and we embarked on another 24-hour journey home to New York.
 When I walked into my apartment, my housemate was smoking a joint.
 Knowing that I had been away from by beloved weed for so long, he quickly handed it to me before I could even put my bag down.
 To my own surprise, I hesitated before hitting it.
 Don’t get me wrong—I still hit it.
 After that, I proceeded to roll three joints in a row and I smoked each one with great zeal.
 But it didn’t feel like getting a fix after weeks of abstinence.
 It was the same simple, pleasurable high I get from indulging in all the things I love, whether it’s good food, good music, or a particularly nice nug.

 The experience affirmed my belief that weed is the kind of habit you can pick up and put down at the drop of a hat.
-I’m sure there are people who feel a deeper dependence and can’t stop smoking abruptly without some seriously unpleasant feelings, but I think every pothead owes it to himself to try.
+I’m sure there are people who feel a deeper dependence and can’t stop smoking abruptly without some seriously unpleasant feelings, but I think every pothead owes it to him or herself to try.
 After years of smoking constantly, not being high is like a brand new high in itself.

 Follow T. Kid on Twitter.